quocnhut134/Mask_Wearing_Detection/README.md

 This project is an Object Detection system capable of detecting whether a person is wearing a face mask or not.
 It is built using the **YOLOv8** architecture (Ultralytics).

+## Deployment
+You can find and enjoy my deployed product at `[Deployment of Mask Wearing Detection with YOLOv8](https://huggingface.co/spaces/SaitoHoujou/Mask_Wearing_Detection)`

 ## Installation

 1.  **Clone this repository** (or download the files).